schuber6/Sleep-Survey-Analysis/README.md

 # Sleep-Survey-Analysis

 #This code was written to analyze average sleep habits of respondents to the American Time-Use Survey
-#The data is too large to include, but the results are sumarized in "TimeInfographic2"
+#The data is too large to include, but the results are sumarized in this inforgraphic: https://imgur.com/TIZnlYc